-Table 1 VARIABLES DEFINITIONS Variables Definition Source Accounting Information System (Harash, 2017; Soudani, 2012) Knowledge Management Capabilities The process of creating, sharing, and using knowledge (Shujahat et al., 2019) Innovations As an idea to develop a process or new product in the organisation.
-(Cofriyanti & Hidayanto, 2013) Organizational Performance The ability of the organization to achieve its set objectives by using its resources efficiently and effectively (Kareem et al., 2019)
+Table 1 VARIABLES DEFINITIONS Variables Definition Source Accounting Information As systems that use for data collection, processing, classifying, and (Harash, 2017; System reporting financial events and provides useful information to take Soudani, 2012) decision-making by the organization or external interested parties.
+Knowledge Management The process of creating, sharing, and using knowledge (Shujahat et al., Capabilities 2019) Innovations As an idea to develop a process or new product in the organisation.
+(Cofriyanti & Hidayanto, 2013) Organizational The ability of the organization to achieve its set objectives by using (Kareem et al., Performance its resources efficiently and effectively 2019)